-It's probably the first choice when you need a quick out-of-town breather or an escape from the hot and humid weather in the metro.
-Besides its invigorating cool climate, the list of things to do is endless.
+Tagaytay, with its relatively low population of 71,181 and an average temperature of 24°C, is probably the first choice when you need a quick out-of-town breather or an escape from the metro's stifling crowds and hot and humid weather.
+Aside from its cool, invigorating climate, the list of things to do in this city is endless.

-With many things to offer, it attracts people from all walks of life: stressed-out urban dwellers, couples, families, friends, the ambitious, the artsy, and of course, the food enthusiasts!
+With many things to offer, Tagaytay attracts people from all walks of life: stressed-out urban dwellers, couples, families, friends, the ambitious, the artsy, and of course, the food enthusiasts!

-We’ve rounded up a list of the hip, the happening, and the hidden spots Tagaytay boasts of.
+Here, we've rounded up a list of the hip, the happening, and the hidden spots you can discover on your quick getaway.

 Wander through indoor and outdoor exhibits of internationally acclaimed sculptor, Ramon Orlina.
 Famous for its glass sculptures, this private gallery shows off Orlina’s works, replicas of commissioned art, and collaborations with other known artists.

 Entrance fee: P100/head for general admission and P80/head for students and senior citizens with valid IDs.